f3d-app/f3d/doc/dev/TESTING.md

 ## Testing architecture

-There are multiple layers of tests to ensure that testing covers all of the aspects of the application.
+There are multiple layers of tests to ensure that testing covers all aspects of the application.
 There are various layers of the application namely
  - UI (Application) layer
  - Library layer
  - Bindings layer